DohaElHady/DohaElHady/DohaElHady-Portfolio.md

 **Technolgies:** Machine learning & deep learning.<br />
 **Tools:** Jupyter Notebooks & Linux command-line.<br />
 **Pythonic tool stack:** NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, & Tensorflow. <br />
-**Results:** The best test accuracy of 100% was achieved by the stacking model for the classification of the compiler family, and 85.9%  for the optimization level by the deep learning model.
+**Results:** The best test accuracy of 100% was achieved by the stacking model for the classification of the compiler family, and 85.9%  for the optimization level by the deep learning model.<br />

+**Personal contributions:**
+1. Automated the preprocessing of 100+ executable files through writing [Python disassembler script](https://github.com/DohaElHady/DatasetPreparation-LifeSaving-Scripts/blob/main/PortableExecutables-DatasetPreparation/PE_diassembler.py).
+2. Cleaned the data in Python notebook through Pandas (droped nulls, splitted the data to train and test).
+3. Applied feature engineering using ANOVA and Chi2 with k-fold cross validation.
+4. Visualized the data using TSNE.
+5. Built, trained, and tuned a deep neural network.

 <h2 align="center"> </h2>